 The total household incomes are a vital indicator of how much of the population will require housing assistance.
+It is worth noting that these needs have been compounded with the economic strain caused by the COVID-19 pandemic.
+The rising unemployment rate and economic downturn has been brought on as a result of the social distancing directives to mitigate the spread of the virus.
 This section explores household characteristics and housing problems experienced by different income levels:

-- 0-30% of AMI-Extremely Low Income;
+- I. 0-30% of AMI-Extremely Low Income;

-- 30%-50% of AMI -Very Low Income;
+- II.
+30%-50% of AMI -Very Low Income;

-- 50%-80% of AMI -Low Income;
+- III.
+50%-80% of AMI -Low Income; and

-- 80%-100% OF AMI -Moderate Income.
+- IV.
+80%-100% OF AMI -Moderate Income.